 Then I saw him.
 He came out of the booth to say something to the tall guy.
 They laughed and went back in.
 My heart started fluttering.
 I turned to one of my friends…

 “Can you give me a squirt?”
 I was referring to breath spray, being the breath psycho I am.
 Plus, my mouth was in a serious drought.
-I may as well have eaten sand.
+I may as well have eaten sand with a sawdust chaser.

 Before I knew it, I was being primped.
 My squirt friend started futzing with my hair, while another friend scribbled lip gloss all over my lips.
-Well, at least my lips would remain moist and supple upon rejection.
+Well, at least my lips would remain moist and supple upon rejection, closely followed by ejection.
 Soon a pocket mirror was in my face.
 Okay, I looked presentable, well, I tried to convince myself I did.

 The cacophony started again..